 The Rh test is a blood test.
 It checks your blood for a marker called Rh.
 If you have Rh-negative blood and your baby has Rh-positive blood, your immune system may make antibodies that can harm your baby.
 When a pregnant woman has these antibodies, it is called Rh sensitization.

 The Rh test is done in early pregnancy to find out if your baby is at risk for Rh disease.
 This can happen if you have Rh-negative blood and your baby has Rh-positive blood.
 If your Rh-negative blood mixes with Rh-positive blood, your immune system will make antibodies to attack the Rh-positive blood.

 During pregnancy, these antibodies could attach to the baby's red blood cells.
 This can cause your baby to have serious health problems.

 You do not need to do anything before you have this test.

 A health professional takes a sample of your blood.

-changes in your health, and be sure to contact your doctor, midwife, or nurse call line if you have any
+Watch closely for changes in your health, and be sure to contact your doctor, midwife, or nurse call line if you have any problems.